-- Verify network connections.
-Try a ping test using the HMC console. - If the rnetboot returns "unsuccessful" for a node: - Check /etc/bootptab to make sure an entry exists for the node. - Verify that the information in /tftpboot/<node>.info is correct. - Stop and restart inetd:
+- If a node did not boot up: - Verify network connections.
+Try a ping test using the HMC console. - Check /etc/bootptab to make sure an entry exists for the node. - Verify that the information in /tftpboot/<node>.info is correct. - Stop and restart inetd:

-'''

-stopsrc -s inetd

-startsrc -s inetd
+stopsrc -s inetd startsrc -s inetd

-'''

-- Stop and restart tftp: stopsrc -s tftpd
+• Stop and restart tftp:

-startsrc -s tftpd
+stopsrc -s tftpd startsrc -s tftpd